leomrtns/peroba/README.md

 cp adm2/gadm36_GBR_2.* ${perobadir}/peroba/data/
 ```

 You will also need to download by hand the Sars-cov2 sequence and metadata files, which is not covered here.
+I have never tried, but it might work to download the publicly available data on [COG-UK](https://github.com/COG-UK/data).
 ### Generate a conda environment

 This software depends on several other packages, installable through conda or pip.